gabrielmastrilli/Estim_Hyperuniformity/README.md

 ## Introduction

-`EstimHyperuniformityAlpha` currently contains Python functions that allows for computing an estimator of the hyperuniformity exponent of a point process, and an associated asymptotic confidence interval.
+`EstimHyperuniformityAlpha` currently contains Python functions that allows for computing estimators of the hyperuniformity exponent of a point process, and associated asymptotic confidence intervals.
 It also contains code for sampling hyperuniform perturbed lattices with prescribed hyperuniformity exponent.

-Finally, it provides scripts that has been used for creating the figures of the associated research paper titled [''Estimating the hyperunformity exponent''](https://arxiv.org).
+Finally, it provides the scripts that has been used for creating the figures of the associated research paper titled [''Estimating the hyperunformity exponent''](https://arxiv.org).

 ## Dependencies